mattijn/topojson/docs/example/settings-tuning.md

 boolean
 {: .text-delta}
 Sets the strategy to detect junctions.
+When set to `False` a path is considered shared when coordinates are the same path (`path-connected`).
+The path-connected strategy is more 'correct', but slightly slower.
 When set to `True` a path is considered shared when all coordinates appear in both paths (`coords-connected`).
-When set to `False` a path is considered shared when coordinates are the same path (`path-connected`).
-The path-connected strategy is more 'correct', but slower.
-Default is `True`.
+Default is `False`.

 <div class="code-example mx-1 bg-example">
 <div class="example-label" markdown="1">